ASGCOPS/dicos_document/docs/source/dicosapp.rst

 =========================
-DiCOSAPP Data Handling
+DiCOSApp Data Handling
 =========================

-The DiCOSAPP is ephemeral and isolated application, everything changed or created in APP will be wiped out after the APP is terminated.
+The DiCOSApp is ephemeral and isolated application, everything changed or created in APP will be wiped out after the APP is terminated.
 However, there are three persistent spaces, everything storing there will be kept:

 **NOTICE: The CryoEM data from ASCEM to ASGC will be stored at /cryoEM/tmp**